 Colchester Borough Council recognises its duties under the First Aid Regulations 1981 to supply adequate and appropriate first aid equipment, facilities and people to assist in an emergency.
-Each place of work has dedicated first aiders.
+Each place of work will have first aid coordinators and aim to have dedicated trained first aiders.
 Their details are included in the inductions carried out for all new starters.
 Should this person change, updated information will be communicated as appropriate.

-The Health and Safety Designated Officers or nominated persons for each site are responsible for ensuring there is suitable and sufficient first aid supplies monitoring and re-stocking first aid supplies.
+The Health and Safety Designated Officers or 'facilities contact' for each Corporate site are responsible for ensuring there is suitable and sufficient first aid supplies monitoring and restocking first aid supplies.
 Employees are encouraged to inform them if stocks need replenishing.